This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Eating and drinking before your procedure:

 Your healthcare provider may tell you not to eat or drink anything after midnight on the day of your procedure.
-He may tell you that you can have clear liquids up until 2 hours before your procedure.
-Clear liquids include juices without pulp, water, ginger-ale and tea.
+He or she may tell you that you can have clear liquids up until 2 hours before your procedure.
+Clear liquids include juices without pulp, water, ginger-ale, and tea.